 “Sentiment is over bullish in the precious metals.
 Public opinion is over bullish, Hulbert’s HGNSI is over bullish and the CoT data show that the little and big speculators are over bullish.
 This should be cleared out before we renew our bullish enthusiasm on a risk vs. reward basis.”

 Finally for your viewing pleasure, here is a different view of the silver CoT situation compliments of SentimenTrader.com, with whom I maintain a premium subscription.
-It is not pretty.NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart/trade ideas or the free eLetter for an introduction to our work.
+It is not pretty.NFTRH Premium for your 25-35 page weekly report, interim updates and NFTRH+ chart and trade ideas, or the Free eLetter for an introduction to our work.
 Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
 Oh, and follow @BiiwiiNFTRH.
 Support free quality content; please disable AdBlock, Adguard or other ad blockers on Biiwii.com (our few ads are non-intrusive) and/or donate... thank you!
 Add to SocialTrade